open-mmlab/mmengine/docs/en/advanced_tutorials/logging.md

 log_processor output the epoch based log by default(`by_epoch=True`).
 To get a expected log matched with the `train_cfg`, we should set the same value for `by_epoch` in `train_cfg` and `log_processor`.
 ```

-Based on the rules above, the sample code will statistic the average value of the `loss1` and `loss2` every 10 iterations.
+Based on the rules above, the code snippet will count the average value of the `loss1` and `loss2` every 10 iterations.

-If we want to statistic the global average value of `loss1`, we can set `custom_cfg` like this:
+If we want to count the global average value of `loss1`, we can set `custom_cfg` like this:

 ```python
 runner = Runner(